cockroachdb/docs/src/current/v23.2/cutover-replication.md

     (3 rows)
     ~~~

-1. To make the standby's virtual cluster the default for connection strings.
-Set the following [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}):
+1. To make the standby's virtual cluster the default for connection strings, set the following [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}):

     {% include_cached copy-clipboard.html %}
     ~~~ sql
     SET CLUSTER SETTING server.controller.default_target_cluster='standbyapplication'
     ~~~

 At this point, the primary and standby clusters are entirely independent.
-You will need to use your own orchestration to direct traffic to the standby.
+You will need to use your own network load balancers to direct application traffic to the standby (now primary).
+To enable physical cluster replication again, from the new primary to the original primary (or a completely different cluster), refer to [Cut back to the primary cluster](#cut-back-to-the-primary-cluster).

 ## Cut back to the primary cluster